X

 We should mention that one way people tend to lose important data from their WordPress site is by experimenting with new features.
 Site creators will add elements to their site’s code that can have a negative impact on their entire website.

-If you want to know how to experiment safely with your website so you don’t lose any important data, you may want to check out best staging plugins for WordPress.
+If you want to know how to experiment safely with your website so you don’t lose any important data, you may want to check out the best staging plugins for WordPress.

 Those will help you work on your website while reducing the risk of losing any data in the process.
 If you do lose some data, though, you now know how to recover it in just a few minutes!